mushkevych/synergy_flow/README.md

 - starts the flow
 - terminates clusters after the flow is completed or terminated

-As of version 0.5 the `ExecutionEngine` will have additional method `continue`, which:
+As of version 0.5 the `ExecutionEngine` has method `recover`, which:
 - spawns clusters
 - scans existing flow and identifies last known successful step
-- triggers the execution from the identified step
+- triggers the execution from that identified step
 - terminates clusters after the flow is completed or terminated